What Trump's fuel economy plan means for you

-The Trump administration is set to announce today that it will review long-term fuel economy rules.
+The Trump administration announced Wednesday that it will review long-term fuel economy rules.

 That's good news for the auto industry but it's angering environmental groups.